saulpw/visidata/docs/api/sheets.rst

 Other Common Sheet Types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-These can be used as base classes, or instantiated as they are, or used as templates for rows with similar structure,
+These can be used as base classes, or instantiated as they are, or :ref:`used as templates <enumerate-columns>` for rows with similar structure,

 .. autoclass:: visidata.IndexSheet
 .. autoclass:: visidata.TextSheet